Top of the page

 You may feel embarrassed or ashamed to talk about it.
 But don't let these feelings stand in your way.
 Your doctor is there to help you.
 He or she needs to know about your history in order to get you the right treatment.

 It may be easier to bring it up if you write down a sentence or two about it ahead of time.
-For example, you could write what you were addicted to and for how long.
+For example, you could write what you were taking and for how long.
 You could say how long you have been in recovery.
 And you could say how important it is to you to avoid using opioids.

 You may also take someone with you who could help you explain your history.
 This could be a friend, a family member, or your Narcotics Anonymous sponsor.